 Te Kotahitanga is a research and professional development programme that supports teachers to improve Māori students' learning and achievement, enabling teachers to create a culturally responsive context for learning which is responsive to evidence of student performance and understandings and enables school leaders, and the wider school community, to focus on changing school structures and organisations to more effectively support teachers in this endeavour.

-For senior, middle leaders and teachers - Te Kotahitanga is now into its twelfth year (began 2001) and has impacted on 49 schools.
-From the research has developed a number of important tools such as the Institutional Configuration map, the Leadership Configuration map, and most importantly the GPILSEO model, which is a framework for schools to measure the success and sustainability of the schools involved in the programme.
-Two important publications to come from the research based project are: Scaling Up Education Reform (Bishop, O’Sullivan and Berryman - NZCER Press 2010) and Culture Speaks– Cultural Relationships and classroom learning (Bishop and Berryman – Huia Press 2006).
+For senior, middle leaders and teachers – Te Kotahitanga began in 2001.
+From the research a number of tools were developed such as the Institutional Configuration map, the Leadership Configuration map, and the GPILSEO model, which is a framework for schools to measure the success and sustainability of the schools involved in the programme.
+Two important publications to come from the research based project are: Scaling Up Education Reform (Bishop, O’Sullivan and Berryman - NZCER Press 2010) and Culture Speaks – Cultural Relationships and classroom learning (Bishop and Berryman – Huia Publishers, 2006).